NullPointerX2/steampipe-osquery/ReadMe.md

 **2. Build Plugin To .steampipe**

 At this point, it is important to ensure that the $HOME variable is correctly initialized.
-This can be checked using the command "echo $HOME".
+This can be checked using the command `echo $HOME`.

 ```
 go build -gcflags=all="-N -l" -o "$HOME/.steampipe/plugins/local/osquery/osquery.plugin"